 underlying medical condition such as electrolyte imbalance in the blood, heart

 injury, or heart disease.
 The specific diagnosis will determine your treatment.

 What Are the Types of

 Premature Atrial Contraction

-When the early heartbeat originates in the heart’s upper chambers (atria), it is called a premature atrial contraction (PAC).
+heartbeat that originates in the heart’s upper chambers (atria) is a premature atrial contraction (PAC).